vidyakdl/ecs-app-infra/README.md

    This will create all necessary AWS resources, such as ECS clusters, load balancers, and networking components.

 ### 5. **Build and Deploy Docker Image to ECS**
-   - Once the infrastructure is provisioned, GitHub Actions will automatically build the Docker image and deploy it to the ECS cluster.
+   - Once the infrastructure is provisioned, GitHub Actions will automatically build the Docker image and deploy it to the ECS cluster on every commit to main branch.

 ## How to Test